loboto51/bibmod3d/content/post/Cults3d_Grimdark_Machineworks_Trench_Trooper_s_BAR/index.md

 Collections pour tags :

-- 28mm IMP HUMAINS ORKS 40k-armes-diverses Bits Builders  NONSUP
+- 28mm IMP HUMAINS ORKS 40k-armes-diverses Bits Builders NONDL NONSUP

 Description :

 ~~~
-Space Communist Plasma Bolt Rifle, Designed for use with human auxiliary forces.

-**I included several variations of the rifle in the files.
-  Not really scaled to any particular size.
-*Any comments or feedback would be appreciated as usual :)
+Trench Trooper's Bane-pattern Auto Rifle
+Couple of heretics walked into a BAR.
+None survived.

+The weapon is scaled down to 80% of the original size, making it realistically large in the hands of a Kriegsman.

+Includes:
+10, 2-part poses fitting the plastic Veteran set
+Standalone weapon for digital kitbashing.

+All parts designated with the same alpha-numerical code are compatible with each other, including other weapon packs.

+Slight adjustments, sanding, filing, or use of epoxy/sanding putty might be necessary.
+Use super glue to attach the parts together, pin if necessary.
 ~~~